alchemical-lich/alchemical-lich.github.io/_posts/2024-3-29-Tolomak-Crawl.md

 <img src="http://alchemical-lich.github.io/images/lamprey.jpeg" width="600"/>

 In the end, the group is able to save Tottino, who was teetering on the brink of collapse, but Obi Wan Cannoli was hurt and fell unconscious in the process.
-Colin Robinson has to apply one of his valuable healing potions to save her.
+Colin Robinson had to apply one of his valuable healing potions to save her.

 The heroes push down a set of crude stairs and find an abandoned wizard's study.
 Moldy and broken furniture lies on the ground, but the heroes attention is drawn by an old wall mosaic depicting a wizard approaching a large sea shell containing a strange horn.
 Tottino discerns the wizard is shown to be covered with a strange aura or bubble.
 In the corner of the room, Luka finds three sealed barrels.
-With quick and nimlbe hands, he pries them open and recovers three squishy membranes, floating in brine.
+With quick and nimble hands, he pries them open and recovers three squishy membranes, floating in brine.
 They take the strange objects into their possession and proceed.

 <img src="http://alchemical-lich.github.io/images/barrel.jpeg" width="600"/>